mlyle/armtrainer/README.md

 * Students have complained that some invalid instructions-- BBAD, EF78-- seem to lock up the machine monitor.
 I think I removed some safeguard code that I didn't think was necessary, but I need to inspect that again.
 * Relative branches were difficult for students to compute.
 Finding a better way to explain this, in both lessons and manuals, would be helpful.
 There was a slight improvement this year but it's hard.
   * It doesn't help that I don't teach the students two's complement for signed notation, but there's already *so much* in the course for 10 weeks.
+  * Maybe I can add a branch calculator function to the monitor.
+* The screen needs to clearly show that code is running.
+* Input calls do not allow the user to enter the number "0".
+* Add a help key showing key shortcuts?
 * The manual should be updated with some of the system calls that have not been documented
   * In particular, the input calls.
+  * There may be a typo in the subtract register instruction.
 * The display icon and screen coordinate system could be more clearly explained
 * Overall curriculum, etc, should get posted here.